SharePoint

 To connect to SharePoint, add your SharePoint server as a Remote Server in Files.com.

-After adding the SharePoint Remote Server, you will need to authenticate the connection.
+After adding the SharePoint Remote Server, authenticate the connection.
 Use the Connect option for the Remote Server to launch the authentication process.

-Once your Remote Server is connected, you can use it as either a Remote Server Mount or Remote Server Sync.
+Once your Remote Server is connected, you can use it as either a Remote Server Mount or a Sync.

-You can create as many SharePoint Remote Servers as required.
-Repeat the above instructions and enter different credentials each time the Microsoft login page is presented.
+You can create as many SharePoint Remote Servers as you need.
+Repeat the instructions above and enter different credentials each time the Microsoft login page is presented.

 Remote Server Mounts are created by mounting them onto an empty folder in Files.com.
-This folder should ideally not be the Root of your site, although that is supported if you need it.
+The mount target is ideally not the Root of your site, although mounting at Root is supported if you need it.

 You can select the remote SharePoint folder you want to mount.
-You can also manually enter the full path to a SharePoint folder.
-This is useful for hidden sites within SharePoint that aren't presented to Files.com via their API.
+You can also manually enter the full path to a SharePoint folder, which is useful for hidden sites within SharePoint that aren't presented to Files.com through their API.

-After saving the configuration, the folder will reload and immediately list the remote folders/files from the selected remote path.
+After saving the configuration, the folder reloads and immediately lists the remote folders and files from the selected remote path.

-You can also set up Remote Syncs with your SharePoint site.
+You can also set up Syncs with your SharePoint site.

 Case Sensitivity

 Be aware of case sensitivity differences when copying, moving, or syncing files and folders between SharePoint and other storage locations.
-Sharepoint is a case insensitive system whereas other systems may be case sensitive.
-This can cause files to be overwritten, and folders to have their contents merged, if their case insensitive names are a match.
+SharePoint is case insensitive, while other systems may be case sensitive.
+Files can be overwritten and folder contents merged when their case-insensitive names match.

 What To Do When Your Remote Server Connection Is Disabled

-Because SharePoint uses the OAuth authorization protocol, there may be future errors with the authentication even after your remote server is configured and running smoothly for some time.
-When one of those errors happens, Files.com will disable your SharePoint remote server connection and record the error in your site alerts, showing it in the overall site warnings which displays on the top bar of the Administrator view in the web portal.
+Because SharePoint uses the OAuth authorization protocol, authentication errors can occur in the future even after your remote server has been configured and running smoothly for some time.
+When one of those errors happens, Files.com disables your SharePoint remote server connection and records the error in your site alerts.
+The error also appears in the overall site warnings on the top bar of the Administrator view in the web portal.

-When you've resolved the problem that caused the authentication error, you can re-enable your remote server by re-saving its configuration.
-Even if you don't make any changes to the configuration, saving the record will cause Files.com to re-enable the connection so that any associated mounts and syncs will begin working again.
+Once you have resolved the problem that caused the authentication error, re-enable your remote server by re-saving its configuration.
+Saving the record causes Files.com to re-enable the connection, even when no fields have changed, so that associated mounts and syncs begin working again.

 SharePoint Access and Permissions

-Files.com implements OAuth for access delegation to Sharepoint.
+Files.com uses OAuth for access delegation to SharePoint.

-When configuring a connection to Sharepoint you will be redirected to your SharePoint server login page to authenticate.
+When configuring a connection to SharePoint, you are redirected to your SharePoint server login page to authenticate.

 Access controls and permissions are restricted to those of the SharePoint userID used to authenticate.

-If you require Files.com to access and retrieve files from SharePoint then the SharePoint userID used should have at least Read and List permissions to the relevant SharePoint sites, folders, and files.
+For Files.com to access and retrieve files from SharePoint, the SharePoint userID needs at least Read and List permissions on the relevant SharePoint sites, folders, and files.

-If you require Files.com to transfer or upload files to SharePoint then the SharePoint userID used should have at least Create, Read, Update, Delete and List permissions to the relevant SharePoint sites, folders, and files.
+For Files.com to transfer or upload files to SharePoint, the SharePoint userID needs at least Create, Read, Update, Delete, and List permissions on the relevant SharePoint sites, folders, and files.

 Service Account Versus Named Users

-When connecting to SharePoint, Files.com will act in the context of the SharePoint userID used to authenticate the connection.
+When connecting to SharePoint, Files.com acts in the context of the SharePoint userID used to authenticate the connection.

-As a best practice, we recommend that you create a SharePoint userID specifically for Files.com and use this to authenticate the connection.
+As a best practice, create a SharePoint userID specifically for Files.com and use this "service account" to authenticate the connection.
+Assign this service account a Microsoft 365 license.

-You can configure as many connections to SharePoint as you require, each with different SharePoint credentials if needed, allowing you to restrict access to specific parts of SharePoint to specific users.
+You can configure as many connections to SharePoint as you need, each with different SharePoint credentials, which lets you restrict access to specific parts of SharePoint to specific users.

 On-Premise SharePoint

-This integration with SharePoint does not support on-premises instances of SharePoint.
-Only the Microsoft 365 cloud-based service of SharePoint is supported for this integration.
+This integration does not support on-premises instances of SharePoint.
+Only the Microsoft 365 cloud-based service of SharePoint is supported.

-However, our WebDAV integration can be used to connected with on-premise SharePoint servers, provided that your firewall has been configured to allow WebDAV connectivity to pass through.
+The WebDAV integration can be used to connect with on-premise SharePoint servers, provided that your firewall is configured to allow WebDAV connectivity to pass through.